link1905/system-design-101/content/docs/web-service/service-cluster.md

 Simply increasing the number of instances is insufficient, additional strategies are required to manage and **share state** across instances.

-Nevertheless, if a stateful service is necessary, several techniques can be employed to facilitate effective communication between instances.

-#### Centralized Communication
+#### Centralized Cluster

 The first approach is building a **shared store** between instances.

-In the chat example, we introduce a shared store managing the current server of each user, called `Presence Store`.
+In the chat example, we introduce a shared component known as the `Presence Store`, which manages the mapping of users to their current server instances.
-When a user connects to the system, the respective instance saves a **presence record** in the store.
+Whenever a user connects to the system, their server instance creates or updates a **presence record** in this store.
+Service instances can effectively determine the location of any user, enabling them to forward messages directly to the appropriate instance.

 ```d2
 grid-columns: 3